irmen/Pyro5/Readme.rst

 - now prefers ipv6 over ipv4 if your os supports it
 - autoproxy always enabled (but this feature may be removed completely though)
 - a couple of other config items have been removed to make stuff easier.
+- moved metadata search in the name server to a separate yplookup method.